UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 - Instead, the Pulse-Button BE the next-level button. (including visuals)
 - The player should receive $10 for every round completed early.
 - (Make sure to buffer the cash, just like interest-slot so the player can see how much they get)
+- ALSO: MAKE SURE TO DO THE DESCRIPTIONS WELL!!!!

 NEW SYSTEMS/COMPONENTS:
 - PROPERTY: "Only activates on the final round!"
 (Mineral mirror item???)
 - lp.defineAttribute("SKIPPED_ROUNDS") -- number of rounds skipped
-- ITEM: Earns +X mult (Increases for every round skipped)
+- ITEM: Earns +X mult (X = how many rounds skipped)
+- ITEM: Earns +X bonus (X = how many rounds skipped)
+- ITEM: Gives items +X points (X = how many rounds skipped)
-- FOOD-ITEM: Earns $X (Increases for every round skipped)
+- FOOD-ITEM: Earns $X (X = how many rounds skipped)
 ^^^^ (these should use SKIPPED_ROUNDS attribute)

+- Create popup text saying "LEVEL {X} PASSED!"

+- Play a cool sound when progressing to next level

 - Semi-null slots:  Items on this slot only activate on the final round!
 ^^^^ this is really great! since is avoids the micro-optimization problem.

+- Ghost-knife, Moon-knife, etc will need buffs
+"Ok but what about the 9-ball?"
+--> the 9 ball should be changed, instead of costing $60 to progress, there should just be a slot somewhere that subtracts $60 on level-up

 - New food-item: 50% chance to destroy slot.
 40% Chance to earn $5.
 10% Chance to spawn a KEY.
 ^^^ really nice since this allows you to clear slots.
 Also fun gambling lol

-- New food-item: Golden horseshoe, but as a food-item (make price $1? its a bit stronger than on-pulse, due to insta-activation.)

-- Ghost-knife, Moon-knife, etc will need buffs
-"Ok but what about the 9-ball?"
---> the 9 ball should be changed, instead of costing $60 to progress, there should just be a slot somewhere that subtracts $60 on level-up
+- Made LEGENDARY-items spawn inside of locked-slots (inside cloud-slot; that way, the cool fire effect is visible )

 - Nerfed Diamond-slot to 3x bonus